JakeH15/JakeH15.github.io/README.md

 ## Horizontal gene transfer on chitin

-<p>Using V. cholerae and microfluidic devices I study how genetic material can be transferred horizontally on chitin surfaces.</p>
+Using <em>Vibrio cholerae</em> and microfluidic devices I study how genetic material can be transferred horizontally on chitin surfaces.

 ## Community assembly on chitin

-<p>Using the obligate bacterial predator Bdellovibrio bacteriovorus and Vibrio cholerae I study how biofilm formation on chitin alters community dynamics in a simple predator-prey system.</p>
+Using the obligate bacterial predator Bdellovibrio bacteriovorus and Vibrio cholerae I study how biofilm formation on chitin alters community dynamics in a simple predator-prey system.

 ## Mechanisms of biofilm formation on chitin

-<p>V. cholerae encodes a diverse array of secreted proteins which can contribute to biofilm formation.
-Using chitin under fluid flow I am studying how strains carrying different subsets of proteins form biofilm on chitin</p>
+V. cholerae encodes a diverse array of secreted proteins which can contribute to biofilm formation.
+Using chitin under fluid flow I am studying how strains carrying different subsets of proteins form biofilm on chitin